sabouaram/netio/README.md

 )

 func main() {
-	// this will try to let the user choose the interface he wants to use
+	// this will try to list and to let the user choose the interface he wants to use
 	// otherwise if you would specify the interface by default you should do => netio.NewIoInterface(false, "ensp03") ioInterface, err := netio.NewIoInterface(true, "")
 	if err != nil {